piotrmurach/tty-markdown-cli/man/tty-markdown.1.md

 The `tty-markdown` utility displays Markdown documents in a nicely formatted terminal output.

+The options are as follows:

+`-a`, `--ascii`
+: Use ASCII symbols.

+`-c n`, `--colors n`
+: Maximum number of colors supported by the terminal (default auto detect).

+`-i n`, `--indent n`
+: Indentation amount (default 2 spaces).

+`-w n`, `--width n`
+: Maximum output width (default full terminal width).

+`-h`, `--help`
+: Print the synopsis and list all available options

+`-v`, `--version`
+: Print the tool version and the tty-markdown version its using.

 ## EXAMPLES

-Print a Markdown document to the standard output:
+Print a Markdown document to the standard output using ASCII symbol set:

 ```
-tty-markdown README.md
+tty-markdown -a README.md
 ```

-Read a Markdown content and print it to the standard output:
+Read a Markdown content and print it to the standard output at maximum width of 80 characters:

 ```
-cat README.md | tty-markdown
+cat README.md | tty-markdown --width 80
 ```

 ## EXIT STATUS